Camping in the South of France

 Because lots of British, Germans, and Dutch camp in southern France, nearly all campground staff speak English.
 In fact, English is the common language among Europeans who don’t speak French.
 Since email isn’t as common in France as in the U.S., we found phone calls or faxes to be most effective.

-There are several ways to find information on French campgrounds: Check the Internet at www.campingfrance.com or www.eurocamp.co.uk, the homepage for Eurocamp, a British company that contracts with over 150 campgrounds in Europe to rent furnished tents, mostly to British vacationers.
-We used their web site and pictures in their catalog (which they will send you) to get more detailed information before choosing a campground.
+There are several ways to find information on French campgrounds: Check the Internet at www.eurocamp.co.uk, the homepage for Eurocamp, a British company that contracts with over 160 campgrounds in Europe to rent furnished tents, mostly to British vacationers.
+We used their website and pictures in their catalog to get more detailed information before choosing a campground.
 You can rent a mobile home or furnished tent through Eurocamp, but the cost is lower if you rent directly from the campground itself.

 You can also call the campground directly to ask for specifics about amenities and prices.
 Have a list of questions ready.
 Little or no information will be volunteered.